MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

   database after changing this option.
 The default is "yes".

 zeroconf_enabled <yes or no>
-  If yes, and MPD has been compiled with support for Avahi or Bonjour, service information will be published with Zeroconf.
+  If yes, and MPD has been compiled with support for Avahi, service information will be published with Zeroconf.
 The default is yes.

 zeroconf_name <name>